A fool with a tool is still a fool

 In any case, it is NOT a good idea to assume that the readers will look up the abbreviations used in your documents in Wikipedia if necessary, and therefore not think twice about them understanding your writings!

-> Damaging information
+> Remove damaging information

 > Don’t prove, just explain